use-init/init/README.md

 We are currently working with [Sass](http://sass-lang.com/) (in its dialect SCSS) and do not use CSS directly.
 Please do not edit the CSS-files in any case but search the corresponding `.scss` file and edit it accordingly.
 If you are not familiar with SCSS you can write pure CSS which is actually valid SCSS.

 However all `.scss`-files are compiled into one file called `main.css` in the `css`-folder.
-There is a productive-version too.
+There is a productive-version (means minified), too.

 You can find more information about the installation process of Sass and the usage of SCSS in the [Sass Tutorial](http://sass-lang.com/tutorial.html).